 What Went Well

 One thing that I think went well on this example of a cold call is that the salesperson did a good job of pre-qualifying me.
 I consider pre-qualifying to be a light form of qualifying that just determines if it even makes sense to talk.
-A more thorough attempt at qualifying is where you might try to determine if the prospect truly needs what you sell, has the money to buy, and the authority to make the decision to purchase.
+A more thorough attempt at qualifying is where you might try to determine if the prospect truly needs what you sell, has the money to buy, and has the authority to make the decision to purchase.

 It appears that this company does not work with customers that are under 40 employees so the salesperson got to the point where he was able to determine that we were under that number and he ended the cold call to move on to find a better prospect.
 I classify this as doing something well because many salespeople will try to schedule appointments with any prospect that they get on the phone whether there is even a slight fit or not.